CEEMS Exporter

 }

-The above configuration makes Grafana Alloy to scrape the discovery component of the exporter every 10 seconds.
-The output of the discovery component is passed to Pyroscope eBPF component which will continuously profile the processes and collect those profiles every 10 seconds.
-Finally, Pyroscope eBPF components will send these profiles to Pyroscope.
-More details on how to configure authentication and TLS for various components can be consulted from Grafana Alloy and Grafana Pyroscope docs.
+The above configuration makes Grafana Alloy scrape the discovery component of the exporter every 10 seconds.
+The output of the discovery component is passed to the Pyroscope eBPF component which will continuously profile the processes and collect those profiles every 10 seconds.
+Finally, the Pyroscope eBPF components will send these profiles to Pyroscope.
+More details on how to configure authentication and TLS for various components can be found in the Grafana Alloy and Grafana Pyroscope documentation.